Deep-Symmetry/beat-link/README.md

 Beat-link is available through Maven Central, so to use it in your Maven project, all you need is to include the appropriate dependency.
+*Note: The first release has not yet been deployed yet!
+This section will become accurate as soon as that happens, in the next day or so.*

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.deepsymmetry/beat-link/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.deepsymmetry/beat-link)